Charges: Criminal negligence causing bodily harm, dangerous driving, impaired driving

 Results: Client acquitted on all counts

-E.P.'s transport truck jacnkifed while travelling southbound on the Don Valley Parkway.
-The truck crosses three lanes of traffic and crashed into the bridge supports for the overpass.
+E.P.'s transport truck jackknifed while travelling southbound on the Don Valley Parkway.
+The truck crossed three lanes of traffic and crashed into the bridge supports for the overpass.
 The DVP was closed in both directions.
 Two other vehicles crashed into the truck, and E.P.'s passenger was ejected from the vehicle, sustaining injuries.

 At trial, Mr. Rolfe carefully broke down the prosecution's case.
-Upon reviewing the Accident Reconstruction Report and hearing the reconstructionist's evidence at trial, Mr. Rolfe located two critical mathematical errors.
-He successfully cross examined the reconstructionist who, at first refused to acknowldge any mistakes, but later agreed that he ahd made the errors.
-With those errors, the court not place any reliance on the reconstructionist's opinion.
-Mr. argued that court was only left with evidence that a horrific accident had occured, but the prosecution had not proved any criminal worngdoing on the part of E.P.
+Upon reviewing the accident reconstruction report and hearing the reconstructionist's evidence at trial, Mr. Rolfe located two critical mathematical errors.
+He successfully cross-examined the reconstructionist who, at first, refused to acknowledge any mistakes, but later agreed that he had made the errors.
+With those errors, the court could not place any reliance on the reconstructionist's opinion.
+Mr. Rolfe argued that the court was then only left with evidence that a horrific accident had occurred, but the prosecution had not proved any criminal wrongdoing on the part of E.P.
 The court agreed.

-Regarding the impaired driving charge, Mr. Rolfe elicited inconsistencies from witnesses regarding when E.P. had smoked marijuana, resulting in doubt regarding whether E.P. was impaired by the marijuana at the time of the collission.
+Regarding the impaired driving charge, Mr. Rolfe elicited inconsistencies from witnesses regarding when E.P. had smoked marijuana, resulting in doubt whether E.P. was impaired by the marijuana at the time of the collision.